gusztav97/Lab3FinalProject/README.md

 ## Project Description

-The pocket calculator has the ability to perform basic arithmetic like addition, subtraction, multiplication, and addition.
-The project will use the Android Studio Layout Editor and the ConstraintLayout layout manager which will be used to create a simple application that allows and implements the functionality of a basic calculator.
-The user interface will consist of a five by four grid of Buttons, along with a TextView that will be at the top of the simulator.
-(If you are familiar with Windows Builder in Java, you should have no problem with adjusting to this).
-The project interface is viewable in both portrait and landscape views.
-The project will make use of a single onClick() event handler that will consider every button that was pushed.
+The crypto-logic game will randomly select a word from the following:
+	* APPLE
+	* BANANA
+	* CHERRY

+The game will then scramble the selected dictionary word.
+The player will be then challenged to guess what the original word will be.
+The player will perform this but letter by letter all while making as few incorrect guesses as possible.
 This project was created for Mobile Application Development in Mr. Jay Snellen's class.

 This application will contain the following:

-* Number 1 Button
-* Number 2 Button
-* Number 3 Button
-* Number 4 Button
-* Number 5 Button
-* Number 6 Button
-* Number 7 Button
-* Number 8 Button
-* Number 9 Button
+* Array Lists
-* Number 0 Button
+* Strings
-* Addition
+* import java.util.ArrayList;
-* Subtraction
+* import java.util.Arrays;
-* Multiplication
+* import java.util.Collections;
-* Division
+* import android.widget.*;
-* A 'clear all' button
-* A 'sign' button to toggle the value to negative, positive, and vice-versa
-* A 'percent' button which will allow computation of percentages
-* a 'square root' button that allows computation of square root of value given
-* A single TextView at the top of the application
+* TextView
+* Buttons
+* Text